-Final winners will be announced at the district’s Service Awards Celebration, which will be held May 4.
-District Teachers of the Year go on to compete in the annual Region IV Teacher of the Year Competition and the 2016 Houston West Chamber of Commerce competition.
+SBISD District Teachers of the Year will go on to compete in the annual Region IV Teacher of the Year Competition and in the 2017 Houston West Chamber of Commerce competition.

-This year’s Elementary Teacher of the Year finalists are:
+Elementary Teacher of the Year finalists this year are:

 Teachers of the Year may be nominated by district students, parents and teachers via online nominations.
 After nomination, teachers who qualify and meet district priority goals are voted on by campus faculty members.

-The SBISD Teacher of the Year Committee spends countless hours reading and reviewing applications submitted by each campus-nominated Teacher of the Year candidate.
-The committee is impressed each and every year by these applications and the unique perspectives of the district’s amazing educators.
+The SBISD Teacher of the Year Committee spent numerous hours reading and reviewing applications and watching videos submitted by the school-nominated Teacher of the Year candidates.
+These applications detail the unique perspectives and rich, varied backgrounds of our amazing educators.

-The Elementary and Secondary Teacher of the Year will each receive a new $1,000 cash award thanks to the generosity of district partners including First Community Credit Union.
+The Elementary and Secondary Teacher of the Year will each receive a $1,000 cash award thanks to the generosity of district partners CenterPoint Energy and First Community Credit Union.
 They will also receive a $2,000 professional growth stipend, as well as the acclaim and recognition of their peers.